 To know Wes was to love him.
 He was the mayor at Sunday River, the committee boat at Stage Harbor, the chief of mountain bike rides.
 Wes loved everything about the great state of Maine – in all seasons – the mountains, the ocean, the lakes, the trails.
 But his passion for skiing, for hiking to an untracked summit with his buds, that was pure joy to him.
 His mom said, “We didn’t let our 3 boys play basketball, because winter weekends were for skiing.”

-Wes travelled the globe in search of deep powder with his ski posse – from Jordan Bowl to Japan with SAAS, making new friends at every turn, cherishing every moment, every run.
+Wes travelled the globe in search of deep powder with his ski posse – from Jordan Bowl to Japan with SAAS, Sunday River to the Swiss Alps, making new friends at every turn, cherishing every moment, every run.
 He could tele like nobody’s business, except perhaps for his son Wes who literally followed in his tracks.

 Another of Wes’ great gifts, when you spoke with him, he made you feel like you were the only one in the room, the only thing that mattered at that moment.
 He cared, and he remembered – even the things you hoped he would forget.
 “Hey Heather, remember that time you were petrified to go heli skiing?
 Look at you now, attagirl.”

 As friend Doug Patey said, “There was always just one more ridge to summit for Wes.”
 His energy and enthusiasm was boundless.
 He’d say, “There’s no such thing as bad weather, just bad clothing.”
 Wes’ playfulness and passion for the outdoors were extraordinary.
 He would also find something tremendously positive about the conditions, a perfect patch of cord, or soft carve-able snow on an otherwise firm fast freezing day.
 He prioritized fun, and friends, and family.